Skip to main content

 "Dada.
 What happened?"
 Binoy asked, sipping his tea.

-" Aniruddha was asking when Pishima will come."
+" Aniruddha was asking when Pishima would come."
 He smiled.
 "Aniruddha has always been her favourite."
 Bondita walked over to give him his snacks.
 The telephone rang again.
-This time Bondita ran to the sitting area and caught it before Batuk could.
+This time, Bondita ran to the sitting area and caught it before Batuk could.

 "Hello?"
 She gasped.